Parents and supporters

 What accommodation do you offer?

 We maintain friendly and affordable self-catering halls of residence with CCTV and 24-hour security.
-Rooms vary from one person studio flats to shared houses.
-A limited amount of single sex accommodation is available.
+Accommodation varies from en suite rooms to two bedroom flats.
+We also can offer single sex accommodation.

-Most of the students living in our halls are first-year students – most second- and third-year students choose to privately rent shared houses together.
+Most of the students living in our halls are first-year students – most second- and third-year students choose either to re-book with our partner providers or privately rent shared houses together.

 Birmingham City University has eight campuses, but most of our students study at one campus most of the time.
-Unfortunately, due to demand, we can’t always offer students the halls closest to their campus, but it’s worth encouraging your son or daughter to consider this when they apply.
+Unfortunately, due to demand, we can’t always offer students their first preference, however we do have an extensive portfolio of accommodation in key locations.

 For full details, please visit our Accommodation section.